-Bamboo spreads by putting out rhizomes (underground stems).
+Bamboo spreads by sending out rhizomes (underground stems) from the main body of the plant.
 These can grow very quickly under the right conditions, creating new shoots many metres away from the parent plant.
-Fortunately, most bamboo rhizomes tend to sit in the top 20 cm of topsoil, reducing the effort it takes to get at the bulk of the migrating shoots.
+Fortunately, most bamboo rhizomes tend to sit in the top 30 cm of topsoil, reducing the effort it takes to get at the bulk of the migrating shoots.

 Learn how to stop bamboo spreading using root barrier

-If you’re already facing a runaway rhizome scenario, with bamboo shoots in places they shouldn’t be, you’ve got a slightly harder, but not impossible task.
-Full containment would be the way to go, but using a permeable bamboo root barrier (not weed mat!) to allow good drainage.
-After digging a trench all the way around the bamboo stand to about 50 cm and, after removing all the bits of rhizome you find, the barrier can be installed and the trench backfilled.
-BioRoot-X Barrier is a really versatile bamboo root barrier product that allows drainage to occur whilst preventing roots and rhizome from escaping.
+If you’re already facing a runaway rhizome scenario, with bamboo shoots in places they shouldn’t be, you’ll face a slightly harder task.
+Full containment is advised, using a bamboo root barrier – not weed mat!
+Dig a trench all the way around the bamboo stand (to at least 50-60 cm) then, after removing all the bits of rhizome you find, the barrier can be installed.

 * The world record for the fastest growing plant belongs to a bamboo, which has been found to grow at up to 91 cm per day.
 If that bamboo was driving a car, it would be doing 0.00002 mph.
 Not bad for a plant.